MicrosoftDocs/azure-aks-docs/articles/aks/extended-zones.md

 - **Media and Gaming**
   - Gaming and game streaming
   - Media editing, streaming, and content delivery
-  - Remote rendering for mixed reality and Virutal Desktop Infrastructure scenarios
+  - Remote rendering for mixed reality and Virtual Desktop Infrastructure scenarios
 - **Oil and Gas**
   - Oil and gas exploration
-  - Real-time analytis and inference via artificial intelligence and machine learning
+  - Real-time analytics and inference via artificial intelligence and machine learning
 - **Retail**
   - Digital in-store experiences
   - Connected worker

-To learn more, see the [Azure Extended Zones overview][aez-overview]
+To learn more, see the [Azure Extended Zones overview][aez-overview].

 ## What is AKS for Extended Zones?